Peter-SB/reddit-bookmark-organiser-app/README.md

 ### UI Design Choices

 I had a lot of fun focusing on the design choices in the app and building it with user experience in mind.
 Simple clean interface, initiative buttons, and smooth interactions were all at the heart of the design of this app and I'm happy with the results.
 I wanted to avoid the clunky feeling of simple apps and paid a lot of attention to this aspect.
+I put a lot of work into making sure the lists and navigation felt smooth and intuitive and the results payed off.

+### React Native + Expo Go

+React Native and Expo Go were an excellent choice for fast iterative development, allowing me to quickly build and test directly on my device.
+Having a background in React and TypeScript, I found the switch simple.
+Component based UIs, hooks, and state management are all familiar with the benefit of React Native providing access to native device APIs.
+There is much less new to wrap you hear around than learning new tools such as Kotlin, Java, or Swift from scratch.

+Expo extends capabilities of React Native with excellent developer tooling.
+Testing on device is as easy as just scanning a QR code and allows for hot reloads and console debugging.
+It also add useful libraries such as `expo-sqlite` for persistent local storage and `expo-secure-store` for simple and safe secret storage.

+By far the biggest struggle was working with memory management, specifically how React Native handles object binning and background process cleanup.
+Working with this helped me understand mobile environments and accessing objects safely

 # Implementing AI
 ## Chat Completions In React Native